-() As of the date of the acquisition, the effect of the "purchase price contingency" shares valued at approximately \$5.4 million have not been recorded in accordance with FAS 141.
-When issued, these shares will reflect an adjustment to Goodwill and Other Intangibles.
+() At the date of the acquisition, the effect of the "purchase price contingency" shares valued at approximately \$5.4 million had not been recorded in accordance with FAS 141.
+In the second quarter ended June 30, 2006, the Company issued 200,000 shares of the purchase price contingency valued at \$900,000 as an adjustment to Goodwill.
+The remaining shares, when issued, will reflect an adjustment to Goodwill and Other Intangibles.